Naturally Aspirated Engines

 Download (pdf, 35.56KB)

-In the technology analysis for the 2025 corporate average fuel economy (CAFE) and greenhouse gas standards, the U.S. Environmental Protection Agency and the National Highway Transportation and Safety Administration projected that naturally aspirated engines would have little or no place in the 2025 vehicle fleet.
+In the technology analysis for the 2025 corporate average fuel economy (CAFE) and greenhouse gas standards, the U.S. Environmental Protection Agency and the National Highway Traffic Safety Administration projected that naturally aspirated engines would have little or no place in the 2025 vehicle fleet.

 But since their analyses were completed in 2012, naturally aspirated engines have improved in terms of fuel efficiency more, and more rapidly, than the agencies projected, thanks to innovative technologies such as high-compression engines with cooled exhaust gas recirculation, improved stop-start systems, and dynamic cylinder deactivation.
 And the cost of those technologies is tending to fall below the agencies' projections.